-NBA Rumors: Celtics Could Trade Al Horford, Jayson Tatum, First Round Pick To Pelicans For Anthony Davis
+NBA Rumors: Celtics Could Trade Al Horford, Jayson Tatum, First-Round Pick To Pelicans For Anthony Davis

-Latest NBA trade rumors have emerged that the Boston Celtics could trade Al Horford, Jayson Tatum, and a first-round draft pick to the New Orleans Pelicans in exchange for All-Star center Antony Davis.
+Latest NBA trade rumors have emerged that the Boston Celtics could trade Al Horford, Jayson Tatum, and a first-round draft pick to the New Orleans Pelicans in exchange for All-Star center Anthony Davis.

 One speculation was mentioned in a WEEI podcast by Michael Holley and Rich Keefe on Friday.
 The podcast said that the recent Anthony Davis trade rumors “has been the topic of conversations” online and even in radio shows.